Development Approach with Entity Framework

 As per the above diagram, if you have an existing database, then you can go with Database First approach because you can create an EDM from your existing database.

 In the next article, I am going to discuss the DataBase First approach of Entity Framework.
-Here, in this article, I try to explain the Development Approach with Entity Framework.
+Here, in this article, I try to explain the Development Approach with the Entity Framework.
 I hope this article will help you with your need.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.